Background, Floor, and Frame #

 Drag & Drop

-- Background: Drop the image
+- Background: drop the image

-- Floor: Drop the image while pressing
+- Floor: drop the image while holding

 CTRL

-Color of Space #
+Space color #

 campus_color=r,g,b

-Background and Floor #
+Background & Floor #

 stage_size=x,y,z

-Stage Model #
+Stage model #